julien6387/supvisors/docs/configuration.rst

 .. note::

     |Supervisor| does not provide any support for *homogeneous* groups.
-So in order to have X running instances
+So in order to have N running instances
-    of the same application, the only possible solution it to define X times the |Supervisor| group using a variation in the group name (e.g. an index suffix) and to define X times the |Supervisor| programs related to this group using also a variation in the program name.
+    of the same application, the only possible solution it to define N times the |Supervisor| group using a variation in the group name (e.g. an index suffix) and to define N times the |Supervisor| programs related to this group using also a variation in the program name.

-    Unfortunately, using *homogeneous* programs with ``numprocs`` set to X cannot help in the present case because
+    Unfortunately, using *homogeneous* programs with ``numprocs`` set to N cannot help in the present case because
     |Supervisor| considers the program name in the group and not the ``process_name``.

-    As it may be a bit clumsy to define the X definition sets, a script ``breed.py`` is provided in |Supvisors|
+    As it may be a bit clumsy to define the N definition sets, a script :command:`supvisors_breed` is provided in
-    package to help the user to duplicate an application from a template.
+    |Supvisors| package to help the user to duplicate an application from a template.
     An use example can be found in the |Supvisors| use case :ref:`scenario_2`.